 Today's flip chip packages contain multiple layers, power and ground planes.
 With increasing signal frequencies, signal integrity becomes important at the chip and package levels.
-CST MWS is used in this example to determine the insertion loss of signals and how it's affected by the ground planes in the package.
+CST MICROWAVE STUDIO® (CST MWS) is used in this example to determine the insertion loss of signals and how it's affected by the ground planes in the package.

 There are 11 signal pads and 1 ground pad in the package, as shown in Figure 1.
 The ground pad is connected to all the ground planes.